Mogilev Conference: Background

 Wehrmacht propaganda photograph of Jewish women in Mogilev, July 1941.
 Six thousand Mogilev Jews were murdered by SS forces and units of Police Regiment Centre in October 1941.

-In June 1941, the Axis Powers launched Operation Barbarossa, the invasion of the Soviet Union and by 26 July 1941, Mogilev, Byelorussian SSR, had been occupied by the Wehrmacht.
+In June 1941, the Axis Powers launched Operation Barbarossa, the invasion of the Soviet Union, and by 26 July 1941, Mogilev (locally Mahilyow), Byelorussian SSR, had been occupied by the Wehrmacht.
 Army Group Centre Rear Area, commanded by General Max von Schenckendorff, established its headquarters there on 7 September, but members of Einsatzgruppe B had entered the city in August and already begun murdering Jews.
 A ghetto was later established in September; in October 1941, most of the inmates had been murdered as part of two operations.

 The Wehrmacht's aggressive security doctrine—and the use of the "security threat" to disguise genocidal policies—resulted in close cooperation between the army and the security apparatus behind the front lines.
 Einsatzgruppe B was the key killing unit that operated in the territory of Army Group Centre Rear Area, killing thousands of Jews, Communists and Soviet POWs handed over by the army for execution as well as other "undesirables", such as Roma ("Gypsies"), "Asiatics", and the mentally disabled.
 In July, Einsatzgruppe B commander Arthur Nebe reported that a "solution to the Jewish problem" was "impractical" in his region of operation due to "the overwhelming number of the Jews", that is there were too many Jews to be killed by too few men.
 By August 1941, Nebe came to realize that his Einsatzgruppes resources were insufficient to meet the expanded mandate of the killing operations, due to the inclusion of Jewish women and children since that month.

 The SS Cavalry Brigade, made up of the 1st and 2nd SS Cavalry Regiments, also participated in mass murder activities targeting Jews in the Byelorussian SSR.
 In July and August 1941, the unit carried out the Pripyat Marshes massacres resulting in the murder of over 11,000 Jewish civilians.
 The operation has since been considered a turning point in the transition from "selective mass murder" to the wholesale extermination of the Jewish population in occupied areas.
 Units of Police Regiment Centre had, by that time, also conducted mass murder of Jews.